Toasted Orzo Pasta Salad with Asparagus and Chickpeas

 Instructions

 - Place a dry 10-inch skillet over medium-high heat.
 Add the orzo and toast until golden brown and nutty-smelling, about 10 minutes, tossing the pan frequently.
-Remove from the heat and cool.
+Remove from the heat.

-- Bring 3 quarts salted water to a boil and cook the orzo until al dente.
+- Bring 3 quarts salted water to a boil and cook the orzo until al dente, according to package directions.
 Add the asparagus during the last 2 or 3 minutes of cooking.
 Drain in a colander, then immediately run under cold running water for about 30 seconds.
-Drain well and transfer to the serving bowl.
+Drain well and transfer to a large serving bowl.

-- Add the chickpeas, dill, feta, green onions, cucumber, arugula and pine nuts to the bowl and gently toss together.
+- Add the chickpeas, herbs, feta, green onions, cucumber, arugula and pine nuts to the bowl and gently toss together.
 Taste for seasoning, adding more salt, lemon or olive oil if needed.
+Serve at room temperature.

-- This salad keeps well for a day or two.
+- The pasta salad keeps well up to 2 days.
 Serve at room temperature for the best flavor.

 - To toast pine nuts, heat them in a small skillet for about 5 minutes over medium heat until they turn lightly golden.
 Keep an eye on them, because they can go from toasted to burned very quickly.